SYMPTOMS OF CANDIDA OVERGROWTH IN WOMEN

 What to do after antibiotics?

-Also antibiotics disturb the balance between the good bacteria of the intestinal flora and the aggressive yeast.
+Also, antibiotics disturb the balance between the good bacteria of the intestinal flora and the aggressive yeast.
 An antibiotic cure combines a wide range of bacteria and thus also affects the good intestinal flora.
-This gives Candida albicans the opportunity to develop.
+This allows Candida albicans to develop.
 Antibiotics are unfortunately also in small amounts in our food.
-A good reason for choosing organic meat, because chickens, calves and pigs in non-organic farms are given a lot of antibiotics to prevent them from getting sick so that they can grow fast.
-Thus, during an antibiotic cure, not only the bad but also the good bacteria are killed, so it is important to re-balance your intestinal flora after the cure.
+A good reason for choosing organic meat, because chickens, calves, and pigs in non-organic farms are given a lot of antibiotics to prevent them from getting sick so that they can grow fast.
+Thus, during an antibiotic cure, not only the bad but also the good bacteria are killed, so it is important to rebalance your intestinal flora after the cure.
 The easiest way to do this is to take probiotics when your antibiotic cure has ended.
 These are living microbiological nutritional supplements that promote the growth of good bacteria, thus improving the balance of the intestinal flora.
-Recent research shows that probiotics improves the intestinal flora and has a beneficial effect on Candida (Kumar S, Bansal et al., 2013).
-During the antibiotic cure you can make sure that your digestive tract remains well, as it ensures that bad bacteria are quickly removed from the stool and thus can grow less rapidly.
+Recent research shows that probiotics improve the intestinal flora and have a beneficial effect on Candida (Kumar S, Bansal et al., 2013).
+During the antibiotic cure, you can make sure that your digestive tract remains well, as it ensures that bad bacteria are quickly removed from the stool and thus can grow less rapidly.
 Eat a lot of fiber-rich food, for example, by drinking green smoothies.